SNiLD/MineTek-Reborn-Fork/CONTRIBUTING.md

 These are you run-of-the-mill crashes.
 They tend to be issues with an individual mod, and aren't usually fixable by pack devs, aside from updating to newer versions.

 #### Reported Issues:
-* Client side crash when crafting tin wire or empty cells.
-Multiplayer only, seems to be a clash between IC2, Tinker's Construct and the generated GUI.
-Has not yet been replicated by @skwerlman or Scare.
-See #200.
 * Client side crash on AMD GPUs when using Optifine.
 Devs cannot test as we only have nVidia GPUs.
 Potentially related to the `Advanced OpenGL` setting.
-See #208.
+See [issue #208](#208).

 #### Confirmed Issues:
-* Mekanism v7 (all current builds) has a faulty HashMap iteration bug, which can force the server to lag out, crash and/or time out all clients.
-Mekanism devs are aware.
-See #188.
 * ComputerCraft monitors crash clients out when teleporting to an area with monitors present.
-Reported to dan200, see #178.
+Reported to dan200, see [issue #178](#178).

 #### Possible Issues:
 * None